 The project, funded by a Gates Foundation grant administered through the Public Education Foundation (PEF) in Chattanooga, took data from Hamilton County schools and, using the parameters of GPA, attendance records and behavioral infractions, got an idea of whether a high school student had a good chance of succeeding in college—or not.
 The fact that the research could immediately affect the lives of real human beings was exciting to Barczak.

 “When you have the opportunity to do that and work on a program that has real-world outcomes, you have to take off your own hat and put on the hat of someone else,” he says, adding that working on the study is the reason he wants to pursue a doctorate in educational research.

-“I don’t think I would be able to dive into that research and take that point of view without having that experience,” says Barczak, who has worked at PEF for the past several months, analyzing data that is specific to high school students who enroll at UTC.
+“I don’t think I would be able to dive into that research and take that point of view without having that experience,” says Barczak, who is now working at PEF as a data scientist, examining data that is specific to high school students who enroll at UTC.

 “Tim did extraordinary work last spring, and we did everything we could to recruit him to PEF,” says Dan Challener, president of the PEF.

 The project’s roots go back a year or so when Hemant Jain, the W. Max Finley chair in business, free enterprise and capitalism at UTC, was approached by PEF.
 “They were looking for expertise in data analytics at that time, so I proposed to them that we teach an MBA course in data analytics,” he says.

 Using the Hamilton County schools’ data, the three MBA students compared it with data from the College Board, a national nonprofit that tracks success rates of students who’ve just entered college.